joolstorrentecalo/gitlab-foss/doc/subscriptions/gitlab_com/index.md

 ## Renew your GitLab.com subscription

 30 days before a subscription expires, a banner with the subscription expiry date displays for group owners in the GitLab user interface.
+You also receive [email notifications](../self_managed/index.md#email-notifications) before a subscription automatically renews.

 Before you renew your GitLab.com subscription, you should [review your account](../self_managed/index.md#review-your-account).